-Keratoconus is a progressive thinning of the cornea that results in the shape of the cornea becoming “cone like”.
-This irregular shape can cause a significant distortion of vision that is not well corrected, or possibly corrected at all by eyeglasses.
-In fact, in most cases of Keratoconus with irregularly shaped corneas neither eyeglasses nor soft contact lenses alone provide an adequate vision correction option.
-The best contact lens correction for Keratoconus is achieved by using a system of specially fit and designed Rigid Gas Permeable (RGP) Contact Lenses that may have a) unique interior curves to vault over the protruding corneal area, b) large overall diameters, c) a design that is “semi-scleral” and fits beyond the cornea diameter, d) a gas permeable center contact lens with a soft lens skirt attached to the outside, called a “hybrid” design or even e) a carefully selected soft lens is placed on the eye, then a specially fit gas permeable lens rests on top of the soft lens, called a “piggyback” design.
+Keratoconus is a progressive thinning of the cornea that results in the shape of the cornea becoming “cone like.”
+This irregular shape can cause a significant distortion of vision that is not well corrected, or possibly corrected at all, by eyeglasses.
+In fact, in most cases of Keratoconus with irregularly shaped corneas, neither eyeglasses nor soft contact lenses alone provide an adequate vision correction option.
+The best contact lens correction for Keratoconus is achieved by using a system of specially fit and designed Rigid Gas Permeable (RGP) Contact Lenses that may have unique interior curves to vault over the protruding corneal area, large overall diameters, a design that is “semi-scleral” and fits beyond the cornea diameter, a gas permeable center contact lens with a soft lens skirt attached to the outside called a “hybrid” design, or a carefully selected soft lens placed on the eye with a specially fit gas permeable lens on called a “piggyback” design.

 Contact Lens Care & Safety

 There are a number of good hygiene practices that will help you to wear your contacts safely and comfortably.
 Please take time to read and then practice the following care principles:

 - Your contact lenses must be properly cleaned and disinfected each time you remove them in order to kill germs and prevent infections.

 - At the time you insert your contact lenses, you should thoroughly rinse the case with warm water and allow it to dry.
 All contact lens cases need frequent cleaning, including disposable lens cases.

 - Never put your contact lens in your mouth and then insert it into your eye.

 - Never use homemade cleaning solutions; they have been linked to serious eye infections.